erikyao/erikyao.github.io/_drafts/2016-01-16-digest-of-probabilistic-graphical-models.md

 还是考虑前面 \\( n \\) 个 binary RV 的例子。如果要画真值表，我们需要 \\( 2\^n \\) 个 parameter，但是我们也可以用类似伯努利的形式来展现，比如 \\( P(x\_1,\dots,x\_n) = \prod\_{i}{\theta\_{x\_i}} \\), 这时候我们只需要 \\( n \\) 个 parameter 了。我们称 "the space of all joint distributions specified in the factorized way above is an \\( n \\)-dimensional _**manifold**_ in \\( R\^{2\^n} \\)."

 A key concept here is the notion of _**independent parameters**_ — parameters whose values are not determined by others.
 For example, when specifying an arbitrary multinomial distribution over a \\( k \\) dimensional space, we have \\( k − 1 \\) independent parameters: the last probability is fully determined by the first \\( k − 1 \\) ones.
 In the case where we have an arbitrary joint distribution over \\( n \\) binary random variables, the number of independent parameters is \\( 2\^n − 1 \\).
 On the other hand, the number of independent parameters for distributions represented as \\( n \\) independent binomial coin tosses is \\( n \\). _**Therefore, the two spaces of distributions cannot be the same**_.

+### P48: 3.1.3 The Naive Bayes Model

+### P50: 3.2 Bayesian Networks

+### P54: 3.2.1.2 Reasoning Patterns

+### P56: 3.2.2 Basic Independencies in Bayesian Networks

+### P61: 3.2.3.1 I-map - Example 3.1

+### P61: 3.2.3.2 I-Map to Factorization

+### P62: Definition 3.4: How to factorize!
+IMPORTANT!

+chain rule for Bayesian networks!

+### P63: 3.2.3.3 Factorization to I-Map

+### P69: 3.3.1 D-separation

+	P72： Definition 3.7

+### P296: Variable Elimination

+### P298: Algorithm 9.1 Sum-product variable elimination algorithm

+	P299: The basic idea in the algorithm is that we sum out variables one at a time.
+When we sum out any variable, we multiply all the factors that mention that variable, generating a product factor.

+	P300: Example 9.1